MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod4_Lab2_Measures.md

 11. Select the **Run** button to complete your measure.

+12. If you encounter an error and need to choose your relationship path, select **PoS_Purchases > Customer.**

 ## Total Online Spend (Customer Measure)

 Next, we will create a measure to define **Total of all purchases made online.**